DevMountain/categorizer/README.md

 **Detailed Instructions**

 This step will be in `src/ducks/chart.js`.
 At the top of the file create an action type `CREATE_CHART` and set it equal to `"CREATE_CHART"`.
-This action type is how we tell our reducer what has prompted a state change.
+This action type is just a description of what happened used by the reducer to determine how to change state.

 Underneath the `chart` reducer, create and export a function named `createChart`. `createChart` will take in two parameters: